enonic/old-xp-doc/doc/appendix/release-notes/index.rst

 Libraries
 ---------

-* lib-content now features ``publish`` function (push content from draft to master branch)
+* lib-content now features a ``publish`` function (push content from draft to master branch)

 Minor improvements
 ------------------

-* Improved organizing of assets, services, and other development resources - see  :ref:`project_structure`.
+* Improved organizing of development resources for application projects - see  :ref:`project_structure`.
+  Developer assets/ libs/ and services/ should now be placed on resources/ root - not within sites/ - see :ref:`upgrading`
 * XSLT Transformations support in toolbox import utility (Apply transformation to import XML on a per-node basis)
-* New input type - AttachmentUploader - Add attachments directly from a form :ref:`input_types`
+* New input type - AttachmentUploader - Add attachments directly from a form - see :ref:`input_types`
 * New "abstract" property for media:document content types (Enabling presentation/indexing of a document abstract)
 * New "tags" property for all media:* content-types (Enables tagging and search across media)
-* Developer Assets/ and Services/ should now be placed on resources/ root - not within sites/.
 * Usability improvements for page editor - removed shader, faster selections and context menu on right-click
 * Page Component - Highlighting with dashed borders and show text extract from text components
 * Upgraded to Elasticsearch 1.5.2